 If you live in a small village and you buy various vegetables from a few different farmers, plus meat from someone who raises goats or chickens, you are living in a farm-to-consumer model.
 In industrialized nations, this can take the form of farmers' markets or co-ops in which people receive bundles of produce from farms in exchange for doing tasks on the farm or paying subscriptions.

 Fair trade practices are made up of webs of systems meant to ensure the dignity and ability to make a livelihood of the producers.
-Distributors and retailers of, for example, fair trade coffee, may not pay the lowest prices for the coffee beans, but are instead in an agreement wherein the prices they pay the producers correspond with the price of growing and help ensure the ongoing viability of agricultural communities.
+Distributors and retailers of, for example, fair trade coffee, may not pay the lowest prices for the coffee beans but are instead in an agreement wherein the prices they pay the producers to correspond with the price of growth and help ensure the ongoing viability of agricultural communities.